-ECE 220 Internship 6:1:0:375
+ECE 220 Internship 6:1:20:0

-Prerequisite(s): ECE 110, 120, 130, 140, 210, 215 and permission of the Early Childhood Education department In this culminating experience, students apply theory gained from all early childhood education courses.
-Under the supervision of an early childhood professional students learn to develop further competencies and take increasing responsibility for creating environment and curriculum of an early childhood classroom.
+Prerequisite(s): ECE 110, 120, 130, 140, 210, 215 and permission of the Early Childhood Education department.
+In this culminating experience, students apply theory gained from all early childhood education courses.
+Under the supervision of an early childhood professional students learn to develop further competencies and take increasing responsibility for creating the environment and curriculum of an early childhood classroom.
 Course provides students the opportunity to intentionally plan and implement developmentally and culturally appropriate instructional strategies based on local, state and national standards.
-Course requires students to be on site teaching for 25 hours per week for 15 weeks.
+Requirements: on-site teaching for 20 hours per week for 15 weeks; see page 16 for fieldwork requirements.

-ECE 225 Early Childhood Professional
+ECE 225 Early Childhood Professional 3:3:0:0